zakariahajji/rates_api/readme.md

 ## Task 2 - Data stack improvements

-- This is the typical use-case of a scheduler, Airflow for example, an open source scheduler that can be run within instances like [_composer_](https://cloud.google.com/composer?hl=fr) , [MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html) , or third party providers like [Astronomer](https://www.astronomer.io/) (recommended for small teams)
+- This is the typical use-case of a scheduler, Airflow for example, an open source scheduler that can be run within instances like [_composer_](https://cloud.google.com/composer?hl=fr) , [MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html) , or simply a VM , or third party providers like [Astronomer](https://www.astronomer.io/) (recommended for small teams)
-Can schedule executions of scripts ( like the one we have ) : calls from APIs, or queries and uses ( It's an orchestrator, it's not supposed to do the actual job) Operators to reach to the relevant service that will do the job. ( We can allow small python scripts to be executed at run-time within airflow), but for big data throughput transformations we need to privilege a transformation cluster/instance in a processing server that we will "schedule" to run on our data.
+Can schedule executions of scripts ( like the one we have ) : calls from APIs, or queries and uses ( It's an orchestrator, it's not supposed to do the actual job) [Operators](https://registry.astronomer.io/providers/amazon) ( AWS,GCP services, Python scripts .. ) to trigger the relevant service that will do the job. ( We can allow small python scripts to be executed at run-time within airflow), but for big data throughput transformations we need to privilege a transformation cluster/instance in a processing server that we will "schedule" to run on our data.
 ---
-- Ideally, in modern data engineering architectures we tend to avoid the E~~T~~L, where we become quickly dependent on transformation clusters, ELT is much more flexible, as tools like dbt on Redshift, BigQuery allow scalable processing as well using SQL.
+- Ideally, in modern data engineering architectures we tend to avoid the E~~T~~L, where we become quickly dependent on transformation clusters, ELT is much more flexible, as tools like dbt on Redshift, BigQuery allow scalable transformation/processing using just SQL.
 ---
 - Improvements for current script :
   - The  ``/dag``, and ``/plugins`` structure of the repo should fit into an Airflow instance.